pyeventsourcing/eventsourcing/docs/topics/process.rst

-The orders factory ``create_new_order()`` is decorated with the ``@retry`` decorator, to be resilient against both concurrency conflicts and operational errors.
+The orders factory ``create_new_order()`` is decorated with the ``@retry`` decorator, to be resilient against both concurrency conflicts and any operational errors.

 ..
 Todo: Raise and catch ConcurrencyError instead of RecordConflictError.